 Surprisingly little, really, compared to typical energy bills.
 This entire kit with panel and associated required elements that you’ll need to make it work, is just about $250.
 Have a look here into your various solar system solutions out there. (#ad)

 ‘Making your own solar panel’ today is maybe better put as ‘installing your own solar panel’.
 OK.
-It does not sound as much ‘fun’ as playing with soda cans,… or beer cans… but it’s much more likely to get you the energy results you’re after!
+It does not sound as ‘romantic’ and ‘fun’ as recycling your soda cans.
+But it’s much more likely to get you the energy results you’re after!
+And will probably end up costing you similar in expenses and materials.

 Method #2 of making your own solar panel: with old fridges